-Are you thinking about redecorating in your backyard?
+Thinking about redecorating in your backyard?
 If you visit a local home center, you’ll get plenty of ideas, you may also experience some sticker shock.
-Fortunately, there are plenty of ways to add style and functionality to your backyard without breaking the budget.
+Fortunately, there are plenty of ways to add style and functionality to your garden and yard that fit any budget.

 Not long ago, if you wanted to add outdoor lights to your yard, you would have to hire a contractor and run electricity.
 Today, you can find inexpensive, solar-powered lights in various styles at every home center, hardware store, and big-box retailer.